digital-futures-academy/airport-challenge/README.md

 1. test that calling changeAirportCapacity increases airport capacity to 5.
 2. test that passing in a capacity which is still a number as a string increase airport capacity.
-3. test that passing in an actual String of words doesn't increase airport capacity.

 ---
 ---